The A, AAAA, and CNAME resource records

 The name Field

 This field defines the name of the host or service whose IP address you want to make publicly accessible.
 There are two methods to specify a name in this field.
 These methods are FQDN and relative.
 In the FQDN method, you type the complete name of the host or service.
 It includes the names of all parent domains.
 It always ends with a dot.
 In the relative method, you type only the hostname or the short name of the host or service.
-You don't need to add parent domain's name with it.
+You don't need to add the parent domain's name to it.
 It never ends with a dot.

+The $ORIGIN directive is variable.
+Administrators use it to save the domain's name.
 In our example zone file, all host records are defined using the relative name.
 To convert these names into FQDN names, DNS will use the $ORIGIN directive's value.

 name field in the zone file